ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 There are no set system requirements and performance has not been tested across a wide variety of hardware.

 To date the common EC2 instance used for running UrbanFootprint has been a "m3.2xlarge" instance.
-These have 8 avaliable CPUs, 30GB of memory, and 2 80GB SSD storage drives associated with them by default as of 11/14/2014.
+These have 8 available CPUs, 30GB of memory, and 2 80GB SSD storage drives associated with them by default as of 11/14/2014.

 Access to the repository
 ________________________
-See the note at the beginning of this page.
-Currently the code is under active development, so contact `Calthorpe Analytics <mailto:UFupdate@calthorpe.com>`_ if you'd like to be notified when that is available.
+The code is under active development, contact `Calthorpe Analytics <mailto:UFupdate@calthorpe.com>`_ if you'd like to be notified when the code is publicly available.

+*Note: As of 3/23/2015, we expect to have the code up and available through a publicly accessible repository in the next week or so.

 Using Amazon
 ____________